ClydeDz/meta-tag-analyzer/README.md

 ## What is Meta Tag Analyzer?
 **Preface:** We all agree how important meta tags are to our website.
 It helps describe the contents of a page and thereby providing more useful information for search engines to display.
 You can also dictate what information is shown when you share a page from your website on social media.

 **Meta Tag Analyzer** is an Azure DevOps task that provides you with the ability to automatically run a check on your website and generate a report of the meta tag information.
-This is useful
+Benefits:
 - **Assurance:** Ensure that your last release hasn't changed anything unexpectedly that will be impact your online presence
 - **Automatic and part of your value stream:** Don't neglect the significance of meta tag content by checking this on a one-off basis.
 Include this as part of your pipeline and part of each release artifact.
 - **Comprehensive and easy to read:** Simply download this report and email it to your marketing team (or any other non-technical team) to proof-read.